hapijs/hapi/API.md

 - `strategy` - the strategy name registered with [`server.auth.strategy()`](#server.auth.strategy()).
 - `request` - the [request object](#request).

-Return value: the authentication credentials object if authentication was successful, otherwise throws an error.
+Return value: an object containing the authentication `credentials` and `artifacts` if authentication was successful, otherwise throws an error.

 Note that the `test()` method does not take into account the route authentication configuration.
 It also does not perform payload authentication.
 It is limited to the basic strategy authentication